By Sea of Galilee, archaeologists find ruins of early mosque

 Cytryn-Silverman said that excavating the Tiberian mosque allows a rare chance to study the architecture of Muslim prayer houses in their infancy and indicates a tolerance for other faiths by early Islamic leaders.
 She announced the findings this month in a virtual conference.

 When the mosque was built around 670 AD, Tiberias had been a Muslim-ruled city for a few decades.
-Named after Rome’s second emperor in 20 AD, the city was a major center of Jewish life and scholarship for nearly five centuries.
-Before its conquest by Muslim armies in 634, the Byzantine city was home to one of a constellation of Christian holy sites dotting the Sea of Galilee’s shoreline.
+Named after Rome’s second emperor around 20 AD, the city was a major center of Jewish life and scholarship for nearly five centuries.
+Before its conquest by Muslim armies in 635, the Byzantine city was home to one of a constellation of Christian holy sites dotting the Sea of Galilee’s shoreline.

 Under Muslim rule, Tiberias became a provincial capital in the early Islamic empire and grew in prominence.
 Early caliphs built palaces on its outskirts along the lake shore.
 But until recently, little was known about the city’s early Muslim past.